vekiii/intelligent-systems-project/README.md

 # ⚡ JobBoard ATS — AI-Powered Applicant Tracking System

 An MVP Applicant Tracking System that uses a multi-component AI pipeline to automatically screen and score CVs.
-Built as a Master's thesis project in Intelligent Systems.
+Built as a Master's student project for the course "Intelligent Systems".

 ---